radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 11. In the OIDC to FID User Mappings window, click `Add`.

 12. There are two options for identifying the RadiantOne admin user.
-If the RadiantOne user can be identified by using values/claims from the token to comprise the DN, use the Simple DN Expression Builder.
-If the RadiantOne user can be identified by performing a lookup in RadiantOne based on values from the token, use the Search Expression Builder.
+If the RadiantOne user can be identified by using values/claims from the token to comprise the DN, use the Simple DN Mapping.
+If the RadiantOne user can be identified by performing a lookup in RadiantOne based on values from the token, use the Advanced DN Mapping.

-13. Click `Save`.
+13. Click **SAVE**.

-Examples of configuring the Simple DN Expression and the Search Expression are shown below.
+Examples of configuring the Simple DN Mapping and an Advanced DN Mapping are shown below.

-In the Simple DN Expression example shown below, the RadiantOne user is identified by using the given_name and family_name claims from the token to compute the DN.
+In the Simple DN Mapping example shown below, the RadiantOne user is identified by using the given_name and family_name claims from the token to compute the DN.

 ![DN Expression Builder](Media/Image3.24.jpg)

-In the Search Expression example shown below, the values of the family_name, given_name, and email claims from the token are used to condition a sub-tree search in RadiantOne, starting at the dc=mydomain naming context to locate the identity.
+In the Advanced DN Mapping example shown below, the values of the family_name, given_name, and email claims from the token are used to condition a sub-tree search in RadiantOne, starting at the dc=mydomain naming context to locate the identity.

 ![Search Expression Builder](Media/Image3.25.jpg)